PeterRK/estuary/README.md

 * support key and value with variable length
 * have a very low failure rate in theory
 * aceptable space overhead (ablout 21 bytes per item + 10% data size)
-* work on CPU support little-endian unaligned memory access (X86，ARM，RISC-V...)
+* work on 64bit CPU with little-endian memory order

 ## The Lucky Version